esgfdffghfgj/cheese-nuker/README.md

 If it constantly prints "rate limited" when spamming roles, that means you have been rate limied for 24 hours.
 Im guessing this is due to the sensitive api.
 To kick or ban members, you need to type ">scrape" in any channel of your desired server each time.
-Credit to other open source git repositories for heavy inspiration Use at your own risk
+Credit to other open source git repositories for heavy inspiration.
+Use at your own risk